archiejs/BROKEN-generator-archiejs/README.md

 A short command, such as, `archie filename` or `archie [typeof] filename` can be used to quickly open the relevant file in `vim` from any directory.
 The choice of editor is hardcoded at the moment.

-The command instructs the user to things s/he might have to do manually to add/remove/etc a model/controller/etc.
+These commands allow the user to create a module in easy step-by-step manner.

 ### Run project code